 What Is Insurance Bad Faith?

 Colorado law prohibits insurance companies from acting in bad faith toward individuals who are entitled to insurance benefits.
 Acting in bad faith generally means that an insurance company has acted unreasonably in delaying or denying payment of insurance benefits.
-At Jorgensen, Brownell & Pepin, P.C., our Colorado personal injury attorneys also handle insurance bad faith matters.
+At Jorgensen, Brownell & Pepin, P.C., our Colorado insurance bad faith attorneys also handle insurance bad faith matters.
 We can help you reach an effective resolution as quickly as possible.